Nakeyan/Nakeyan/README.md

 # Hi! i'm ナケヤン-君
 I'm a 14-year-old programmer living in Lesser Poland, Olkusz.
 I have a passion for gaming, Linux, and programming.
-Currently, I'm using Arch Linux as my main operating system, which is very comfortable to use for me. :D
+Currently, I'm using Fedora as my second OS, and windows 11(debloated) as my main operating system, which is very comfortable to use for me. :D

 # Programming Languages
 HTML